gjwgit/azcv/README.md

 **Extract Programming Code from Screenshots using OCR**

-A rather interesting use case might be that for whatever reason we may have access to an image of some programming code and want to recover that code for an actual program.
+Imagine the use case where we may have access to an image of some programming code and want to recover that code to include it into an actual program, without manually re-typing it.
 We can again use OCR.
 Here the bounding boxes have been filtered out and just the code is shown.

 ![](code_demo.png)